 I used the Hamptons mug for a number of years.
 I primarily drank tea out of the mug until I became interested in coffee.
 For the first few months of my coffee journey, this was my go-to mug.

-NB: I now no longer have this mug.
+I no longer have this mug.

 A white mug with a black body.
 The body displays the Hamptons Tea logo.